Standards For Withdrawal

 Referral For Evaluation

-2. The Dean of Graduate Studies may refer a student for evaluation by a physician or psychologist of the College Health Service if the Dean believes that the student may meet the criteria set forth in #1 above.
+2. The Dean of the Guarini School of Graduate and Advanced Studies may refer a student for evaluation by a physician or psychologist of the College Health Service if the Dean believes that the student may meet the criteria set forth in #1 above.

 3. Students referred for evaluation in accordance with #2 above shall be notified either personally or in writing by the Dean, and shall be notified of these standards and procedures.
 The evaluation must be begun and completed within the timetable established by the Dean, and must be made available to the Dean.

-4. Any pending disciplinary action may be withheld until the evaluation is completed, at the discretion of the Dean of Graduate Studies.
+4. Any pending disciplinary action may be withheld until the evaluation is completed, at the discretion of the Dean of the Guarini School of Graduate and Advanced Studies.

 5. A student who fails to complete the evaluation in accordance with these standards and procedures may be withdrawn on an interim basis, as set forth in #6 - 7 below, or referred for disciplinary action, or both.